 Where Can You Find Information About GED?

-What is GED?
-It offers the opportunity for building up a better future by earning a certificate equivalent to the high school diploma for the working and non-working candidates.
-What is GED?
-It provides a chance for the school droppers to continue their education even at a very late stage.
+It also provides a chance for the school droppers to continue their education even at a very late stage.
 It opens the door of opportunities for them.

 The Test Administration of GED

-GED is conducted by the American Council on Education and those who pass the GED are awarded with the "Certificate of General Educational Development".
+The test is conducted by the American Council on Education and those who pass are awarded with the "Certificate of General Educational Development".
 This certificate is considered equivalent to the high school diploma.
 The test is not offered online.

 Who is Eligible?

-What is GED's eligibility requirement?
-Those who left school early due to personal problems or any other reason and were not able to get their high school diploma can appear for the GED.
+Those who left school early due to personal problems or any other reason and were not able to get their high school diploma can appear for the test.
 Some states require that the candidate should have completed 18 years, but certain other states do not have any such regulations.

 What is GED-The Different Sections?